icerpc/icerpc-csharp/examples/Hello/README.md

 # Hello

-Hello illustrates how to make an asynchronous invocation and wait for the reply.
+The canonical "Hello World" example implemented using IceRPC, illustrates how to make an asynchronous invocation and wait for the reply.

 For build instructions check the top-level [README.md](../../README.md).